followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/050 Timetable.md

-The **Scheduler** widget allows you to customize its timetable: to specify the time period for it and the duration of a single cell.
-For this purpose, use the [startDayHour](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#startDayHour), [endDayHour](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#endDayHour) and [cellDuration](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#cellDuration) options.
-Using the [firstDayOfWeek](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#firstDayOfWeek) option, you can define the day of the week that will be shown first.
+The **Scheduler** widget allows you to customize its timetable.
+You can specify the time period and a single cell's duration via the [startDayHour](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#startDayHour), [endDayHour](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#endDayHour), and [cellDuration](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#cellDuration) options.
+Using the [firstDayOfWeek](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#firstDayOfWeek) option, you can define the weekday that is shown first.

 ---